xcpretty/xcode-install/MIGRATION.md

 ## 1. `xcode_install`

-`xcode_install` used to receive an Xcode version and "install if needed", which the new `xcodes` action's main purpose.
+`xcode_install` used to receive an Xcode version and "install if needed", which is the new `xcodes` action's main purpose.

 Before: